|

 A

-My association with the sub continent goes back to many
+Our association with the sub continent goes back to many

 years spent backpacking around Asia ( plus many other places